-Mr Lim is the President and Chief Executive Officer of United Industrial Corporation Limited and Singapore Land Limited.
-He also holds directorships in Gallant Venture Ltd. and Indofood Agri Resources Ltd.
+Mr Lim holds directorships in Gallant Venture Ltd. and Indofood Agri Resources Ltd.

 Mr Lim graduated from the then University of Singapore with a Bachelor of Accountancy in 1968 and obtained a Master of Science in Management from the Massachusetts Institute of Technology in 1973.
 In 1991, he attended the Advanced Management Program at Harvard Business School.
 He is a Fellow of the Chartered Institute of Management Accountants (UK), and a Fellow and past President of the Institute of Singapore Chartered Accountants.